halmueller/trident-hacks/README.md

 Google Play (it might not be the same address you're using to correspond with OpenROV).
 Ask for access to the OpenROV beta for your Google
 Play account.

+Large video files from your dives take a while to process.
+Wait for the Cockpit's processing to finish before you try to export them.
+If you can't watch the video from within Cockpit, they're not ready to export yet.

 # Files on the controller

 Using Android File Transfer (https://www.android.com/filetransfer/) I